Ramys/Torncore-Modules/README.md

 # Torncore-Modules
 WowTorn modules for use on Torncore.
 The most up to date modules repository, working with latest Azerothcore.

-## Use mod-premium and mod-npc-services together (custom changes require this)
+## Use mod-premium and mod-npc-services together (custom changes to mod-premium require this)

-## Use mod-guildhouse and mod-gmisland together (custom edits require this)
+## Use mod-guildhouse and mod-gmisland and mod-beastmaster together (custom changes to mod-guildhouse require this)

 ### mod-ahbot requires that the .patch file be applied manually.